stan-hua/ultraml/README.md

-# ultraml: a package to simplify ultrasound ML data pre-processing
+# ultraml: a simple package for preparing ultrasound data for ML

 ## Installation